WillLester/Kekule-Artifact/README.md

 1. Run `scripts/qfuzz_init.sh` to initialize a Kekule-M instance in the workspace (e.g., `./scripts/qfuzz_init.sh -n x86_64 esp1 san {workspace_dir}`).
 2. Run `qfuzz_run.sh` in the workspace to start fuzzing (e.g., `./qfuzz_run.sh -n x86_64 am53c974 san`).

-Use `-n` for the default variant, `-a` for ablation, or `-p` for path-level dependencies when running the initialization and fuzzing scripts.
+For testing the no-priority version, add `-a` as the extra option.
+For testing the path-dependency version, add `-p` as the extra option.

 # Morphuzz

 After running `install.sh` and sourcing `.llvm/env.sh` as above:

-1. Run `scripts/qfuzz_init.sh` to initialize a Morphuzz instance in the workspace.
+1. Run `scripts/qfuzz_init.sh` to initialize a Morphuzz instance in the workspace, use `-v` instead of `-n`.
 2. Run `qfuzz_run.sh` in the workspace to run fuzzing.